What is Sexual Harassment in the Workplace?

 Your questions about sexual harassment in the workplace, answered

 Sexual harassment laws protect your rights in the workplace.
 But what is sexual harassment?
 And what constitutes sexual harassment in the workplace?

 Employers have a responsibility to create a workplace free from sexual harassment, and employees are entitled to a working environment free from sexual harassment.

-Keep reading to learn more about what constitutes sexual harassment, the definition of sexual harassment, and for sexual harassment examples.
+Keep reading to learn more about what constitutes sexual harassment, the definition of sexual harassment, and examples of sexual harassment.

 What is Sexual Harassment?